hajee-78/Az-3-Tier-byLB/README.md

 |-- vars.tf // Variables declaration used in the resource block.

-|-- terraform.tfvars // Declare the environment specific default values for variables
+|-- terraform.tfvars // Declare the environment specific default values for variables.

 # Deployment Steps